-NOTE: Prior to powering on the unit, read and understand the entire servo control or 4th-axis manual.
+NOTE: Prior to powering on the unit, read and understand the entire 4th-axis manual.

-12. Initialization and homing of the unit is explained in the servo control and the 4th-axis manuals.
+10. Initialization and homing of the unit is explained in the 4th-axis manuals.

 2.2 Use of Collets, Sure-Grip® Expanding Collets, Sure Grip® 3-Jaw Power Chucks and Face Plates